davidde/notes/GIT.md

 Change the commit messages or commit content for the last 3 commits.
 This command will present you with your default editor;
 change 'pick' to 'reword' for the commit message(s) you want to change, then save and close.
 A new editor window will appear for each commit message you wish to change.
-If you also want to change the commit content, change 'pick' to 'edit'.
+If you also want to change the commit content, change 'pick' to 'edit', then save and close.
+Back in your shell, you'll notice you're no longer on 'master', but on the specific commit hash you chose to modify; simply change the code you want, 'git add' the changes, and 'git commit --amend' the commit.
+Enter 'git rebase --continue' to finish up the rebase.
+**Note:**
-Note: amending the commit message will result in a new commit ID since the message itself is used in the SHA1 hash that generates the commit ID.
+Amending the commit message will result in a new commit ID since the message itself is used in the SHA1 hash that generates the commit ID.
 However, in this case, every commit that follows the amended commit will also get a new ID because each commit also contains the id of its parent.
-So if you have already pushed to GitHub, you will have to force push the amended messages.
+So if you have already pushed to GitHub, you will have to force push the amended messages/content.
 However, **'force pushing' is strongly discouraged**, since this changes the history of your repository.
 If you force push, people who have already cloned your repository will have to manually fix their local history.